-Connecticut OKs Bill Pledging Electoral Votes To National Popular Vote Winner
+Connecticut OKs Bill Pledging Electoral Votes To National Popular-Vote Winner

 President Trump also seems to have endorsed the concept, saying last month, "The Electoral College is different.
 I would rather have the popular vote, because it's — to me, it's much easier to win."

 Those remarks echoed what Trump said weeks after his victory.
-In both instances, he added that the strategy and rules are very different for winning the electoral and the popular votes.
+In both instances, he added that the strategy and rules are very different for winning electoral and popular votes.

 On its website, National Popular Vote says its goal is to fix "shortcomings of the current system," in which winner-take-all rules have resulted in dozens of states being ignored during presidential campaigns.